alcoranpaul/portfolio-pangalawa/public/json/projects/project/asset_tracker.md

 # **Project Overview**

 Developed a fully customized Product Tracker system to streamline inventory movement and task tracking within a production environment.
-The system is actively used by a mid-sized company to manage daily operations, reduce manual errors, and enhance data transparency.
+The system is actively used by a reputable financial services company to manage daily operations, reduce manual errors, and enhance data transparency.
 Since deployment, the company has estimated a **25–30% increase in workflow efficiency**.

 # **Technologies Used**